VolksmissionFreudenstadt/vmfds-yourls-prefix/README.md

 Have a look at the enclosed plugin.yaml for some examples.

 ## Author
-Christoph Fischer (chris@toph.de) for Volksmission Freudenstadt (http://www.volksmission-freudenstadt.de)
+Christoph Fischer (@potofcoffee, chris@toph.de) for Volksmission Freudenstadt (@VolksmissionFreudenstadt, http://www.volksmission-freudenstadt.de)